neeral/immutable-fuse/README.md

 privileges, creating links, etc are not supported.
 By this, I mean that they are destructive operations that will modify `rootdir`.

+# How to build, run and test
+Instructions from the original tutorial are available [here](html/running.html)